MT-Maverick/MT-Maverick/README.md

-- 👋 Hi, I’m sindane_mt
+- 👋 Hi, I’m Mfundo Sindane
-- 👀 I’m interested in java and javascript
+- 👀 I’m interested in java and python
-- 🌱 I’m currently learning three.js
+- 🌱 I’m currently learning data_analysis

 <!---
 MT-Maverick/MT-Maverick is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.